This Riverside home was built with class and the grandeur of the age.

 Unique, Versatile, and Charming Expansion

 Dean Mackley remodeled the home from 1975 to 1980.
 He extended the front to add a very large family/living room, a 2nd floor including four large bedrooms and two more bathrooms, and beautiful two-story entrance with chandeliers, and a basement.
+It received further significant upgrades in 2017.
 The entrance has been a hallmark of the home every since.
 Because of the unique remodel, all of the new rooms are spacious, and the layout has a creative charm.
-It is a home that has character that newer homes rarely feel.
+It is a home that has character that new homes rarely feel.

 In addition, Dean added a massive four-car garage and excavated beneath the home.